hinault/Workshop-ChatBot-With-QnAMaker/README.md

     ```

     Because the question of `Thank you` exactly matched a Chit-chat question, QnA Maker is completely confident with the score of 100.
 QnA Maker also returned all the related questions, as well as the metadata property containing the Chit-chat metadata tag information.

-### Use cURL to query for the default answer

-Any question that QnA Maker is not confident about receives the default answer.
-This answer is configured in the Azure portal.

-1. In the cURL-enabled terminal, replace `Thank you` with `x`.

-1. Run the cURL command and receive the JSON response, including the score and answer.

-    ```TXT
-      % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current Dload  Upload   Total   Spent    Left  Speed
-    100   186  100   170  100    16    272     25 --:--:-- --:--:-- --:--:--   297{
-      "answers": [
-        {
-          "questions": [],
-          "answer": "No good match found in KB.", "score": 0.0,
-          "id": -1,
-          "metadata": []
-        }
-      ]
-    }
-    ```

-    QnA Maker returned a score of `0`, which means no confidence.
-It also returned the default answer.